-Every employer engaged in a trade or business who pays remuneration, including non-cash payments of $600 or more for the year (all amounts if any income, social security, or Medicare tax was withheld) for services performed by an employee must file a Form W-2 for each employee (even if the employee is related to the employer) from whom:
+Every employer engaged in a trade or business who pays remuneration, including non-cash payments of $600 or more for the year for services performed by an employee must file a Form W-2 for each employee.

 W-2 & 1099 Requirements

-The newly released IRS regulations have lowered the threshold for having to electronically file forms from 250 to 100 for this filing season.
-This new regulation includes the total for all aggregated forms filed.
+Important Update: The IRS released final regulations lowering the threshold for having to electronically file (e-file) forms from 250 to 10.
+This new regulation includes the total of all aggregated forms filed.

 In addition, you may be required to file a transmittal (cover sheet).
 W-2 paper copies will need to include Form W-3 while 1099-MISC paper copies will need to include Form 1096.
 It should be noted that transmittal forms are not required if filing electronically.